reg-viz/reg-suit/README.md

 - `thresholdRate` - *Optional* - Threshold of the ratio of the number of pixels where the difference occurred to the whole.
 It should be in ranges from `0` to `1`.
 - `thresholdPixel` - *Optional* - Alternative threshold.
 The absolute number of pixels where difference occurred.
 - `matchingThreshold` - *Optional* - Matching threshold for YUV color distance between two pixels.
 It should be in ranges from 0 to 1.
 Smaller values make the comparison more sensitive.
+- `enableAntialias` - *Optional* - Enable antialias, so that anti-aliased pixels are detected and ignoring when comparing images.
 - `ximgdiff` - *Optional* - An option to display more detailed difference information to report html.
 - `ximgdiff.invocationType` - If set `"client"`, x-img-diff-js be invoked only with browsers.
 See [smart differences detection](#smart-difference-detection) section.